Tini: The Movie: Plot

-Back in Italy, Violetta is enjoying herself, makes a good friendship with Caio by spending time with him and signs him up for an audition to a national ballet academy as dancing is his passion.
+Back in Italy, Violetta is enjoying herself, forms a friendship with Caio by spending time with him and signs him up for an audition to a national ballet academy as dancing is his passion.
 She also decides to perform in a music festival her mother participated in many years prior, and additionally, she commonly deals with the behavior of a fellow villager, Stefano (Lino Di Nuzzo).
-She then starts to write a new song on a piano that was pushed outside to the moon, but however, she is still curious on “Tini”.
+She then starts to write a new song on a piano that was pushed outside to the moon, but she remains curious on "Tini".

 Ludmila finally gets to León and tells him about the whole ordeal, and he then realizes that the whole thing was a huge misunderstanding.
 After Ludmila gets Germán to tell her where Violetta is, she and León set out to Italy.

 Later, after everyone else helps Violetta with her preparation for the festival, Isabella decides to reveal who “Tini” is, calls Germán and Angie to come down to Italy and shows Violetta home movies of her mother and a baby who she calls Tini.
 Germán comes in and tells Violetta that she is Tini, adding that it’s what he and her mother wanted to name her, but they were unable to register her as Tini, so they named her Violetta.

 Now calling herself Tini, she finishes her new song, and says goodbye to Caio as he heads off to audition.
 However, while all of this is happening, León and Ludmila have made their way to Italy.
 León attempts to find Violetta, but he sees her with Caio, and decides to depart, while Ludmila and Stefano meet and develop a relationship with each other.
-After Ludmila found her and told her that León came to reconcile and explain the misunderstanding, Tini attempts to find him on a boat, but however, León made a stop on a small island before departing.
+After Ludmila found her and told her that León came to reconcile and explain the misunderstanding, Tini attempts to find him on a boat, but León made a stop on a small island before departing.
 He then sees Tini getting into a boat accident and successfully rescues her, and they're finally reunited.
 Ludmila and Stefano manage to get Tini to the festival on time and she gets ready for her performance.
 Tini then gets on stage and performs her new song, “Born to Shine”, while Caio passes the audition for the ballet academy.
 Tini then states in a narration that she will stay Tini forever.